 Your Plan of Action for Job Change or Finding Your First Job

-A job hunt can be as taxing as your regular, full-time job; no matter if you are just planning to enter the job market or looking for your next role.
-While some fortunate job seekers manage to grab a job without putting much effort, the cold truth is that most of us aren’t that lucky!
+Looking for a job can be a daunting task, regardless of what you are planning for; a new job or a job change.
+While some fortunate job seekers manage to grab a job without putting in much effort, the cold truth is that most of us aren’t that lucky!

-Having said that, it doesn’t mean that you should wait for the fortune to smile on you.
+Having said that, it doesn’t mean that you should wait for fortune to smile on you.
 Instead, you should strive to create your own destiny.
-In simple terms, you should capitalize on what you possess and create a proper job search action plan to land your dream job.
-So, let’s first understand what a job search action plan is?
+In simple terms, you should capitalize on what you possess and create a proper job search action plan to boost your chances of getting your dream job.
+So, let’s first understand what a job search action plan is.

 Job Search Action Plan - What Is It and Why It Is Important

-It is basically a course of action that helps a job candidate in many ways when he/she is actively looking for a new job or job change.
+A plan of action for a job search means creating a strategy that helps a candidate when he/she is actively looking for a new job or job change.
 A job search plan encompasses all aspects of a job search – from choosing relevant work experience and customizing a resume to keeping a tab on job boards and preparing for common interview questions.

 Inclusions of a Job Search Action Plan